 The Canadian Mallet (or Gavel)

-A gift from the President of the Canadian Urological Society
+A gift from the President of the CAU

-Since its formation in 1945, a variety of objects has been presented to BAUS.
+Since the formation of BAUS in 1945, a variety of objects has been presented to the Association.
 These objects are rarely used and, because of space constraints and security issues, they are not usually on display in the BAUS London offices.
 We have, therefore, displayed them in the Museum so that the kind gifts of individuals and organisations can be viewed by everyone.

 This mallet or gavel was presented to BAUS by the Canadian Association of Urology in 1986.